-You will get support and guidance in school from your form tutor, your teachers, the SENCO and the Senior Leadership Team.
+You will get support and guidance in school from your form tutor, your teachers, the Learning Support team and the Senior Leadership team.
 They will be able to discuss with you your future aspirations and help guide you towards subjects that will help you reach those goals.